jhvanderschee/jekyllcodex/_without-plugin/reading-time-indicator.md

 ### Installation

 Step 1.
-Download the file <a href="https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/breadcrumbs.html">reading-time.html</a>
+Download the file [reading-time.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/reading-time.html)
 <br />Step 2.
 Save the file in the '_includes' directory of your project
 <br />Step 3.
 Add the following line to your layout on the place where you want the reading time indicator to appear: